tiiuae/sbomnix/doc/vulnxscan.md

 | `medium`, `moderate`, unknown/missing, or numeric score 4.0-6.9 | `warning` |
 | `low`, `none`, or numeric score 0.0-3.9 | `note` |

-When a numeric score is available, the rule also carries GitHub's supported `security-severity` property so Code Scanning displays its critical/high/medium/low security classification instead of only the generic SARIF level. `vulnxscan` does not emit a `precision` value because its scanners do not provide one and inventing confidence would be misleading.
+Numeric scores are preserved in `cvssScore`, including `0.0`.
+For scores above `0.0`, the rule also carries GitHub's supported `security-severity` property so Code Scanning displays its critical/high/medium/low security classification instead of only the generic SARIF level. `vulnxscan` does not emit a `precision` value because its scanners do not provide one and inventing confidence would be misleading.

 Grype fix state and fixed versions, scanner provenance, selected severity, Nix patch-evidence state, and resolved derivation paths are included in each result message so GitHub displays them.
 The same values remain in result properties for generic SARIF consumers.
 Vulnix currently provides CVSS data but no description or fix versions; the OSV batch endpoint used by `vulnxscan` currently returns identifiers and modification dates rather than full advisory details.